tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ![Runtime error](Images/lambda-runtime-error.png)

 Comment to the students that these types of errors are difficult to catch on Amazon Lex.
-That is why it is important to test Lambdas on the AWS Lambda console before linking the Lambda to the Amazon Lex bot.
+That is why it is crucial to test Lambdas on the AWS Lambda console before linking the Lambda to the Amazon Lex bot.

 Answer any remainder question and continue to the next activity.